psycopg/psycopg/docs/basic/from_pg2.rst

 .. warning::

-    If a statements must be executed outside a transaction (such as :sql:`CREATE DATABASE`), it cannot be executed in batch with other statements, even if the connection is in autocommit mode::
+    If a statement must be executed outside a transaction (such as :sql:`CREATE DATABASE`), it cannot be executed in batch with other statements, even if the connection is in autocommit mode::